katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 <kbd><img width="879" alt="Screenshot 2021-09-28 at 10 41 20 PM" src="https://user-images.githubusercontent.com/81607668/135109960-52721c55-810e-47d9-a463-8c19d9ece947.png"></kbd>

-**Step 2: Name your file followed by the extension `.md`, `.sql`, or any format.**
+**Step 2: Name your file followed by the extension `.md`, or your desired format.**

 <kbd><img width="610" alt="Screenshot 2021-09-28 at 10 42 05 PM" src="https://user-images.githubusercontent.com/81607668/135110652-99d4b7da-9339-4324-b564-5d217bf4cfbd.png"></kbd>

 ***

-Now go and have fun creating your Github profile and start adding your projects!
+Now go and have fun creating your Github profile and start adding projects!

 If you like this guide, please give this repo a Star 🌟 Happy GitHub-ing! 🙆🏻‍♀️